 The Title IX coordinator is responsible for Title IX implementation and compliance with this policy with respect to sexual discrimination and sexual harassment.
-The Title IX coordinator is responsible for coordinating and overseeing the University's response to, and investigation of, all complaints involving possible sex discrimination, including sexual harassment, sexual assault, stalking and intimate partner violence.
+The Title IX coordinator is responsible for coordinating and overseeing the university's response to, and investigation of, all complaints involving possible sex discrimination, including sexual harassment, sexual assault, quid pro quo, sexual harassment that is severe or pervasive and objectively offensive, sexual assault, dating violence, domestic violence and stalking.
 For more information or to report sex or gender discrimination and sexual harassment, contact the Title IX Office using the information listed below: